hansung1241/hansung1241/README.md

 First, I developed a patrol drone that utilizes a facial recognition library to detect and capture images of suspicious individuals.
 I also developed and managed a website where the captured images were uploaded in real time.
 For this project, I used PyCharm and VS Code as the integrated development environments and primarily developed the software using Python.

-Second, I worked on a project that involved building a reaction time measurement system using ICP (Input Capture Peripheral) with an ATmega128A microcontroller.
+Second, I worked on a project that involved building a reaction time measurement system using ICP with an ATmega128A microcontroller.
 The goal was to provide a stable and reliable system.
 I used AVR Studio as the integrated development environment and primarily programmed the software in C.

 Lastly, I developed a vending machine interface and UI using MFC.
 For this project, I used Visual Studio as the integrated development environment and primarily programmed in C++.